lcroberts/blog-site/content/blog/2024-01-12-edit-code-fast.md

 tags=["coding","opinion","text editing"]
 +++

-I'll start this off by saying that this is a blog post written out of frustration and anger.
-Anytime I have to watch classmates and instructors who edit code at a snails pace, a little bit of me dies.
-I'm not talking situations where they are going slow because they are thinking as they type.
-I am talking about when someone knows exactly what they are putting down, but they are bottlenecked by the speed at which code is coming from their hands.
-I am of the opinion that your brain should be your bottleneck, not your hands.
+This is a post written out of frustration more than anything else.
+At my college I've watched a fair amount of people code and often they go way slower than I think they should be able to.
+It's generally not that they don't know what they are trying to do, most people have at least a general idea of what they want to do, it just takes them a while to turn that idea into runnable code.
+I've seen this pattern with both instructors and students and it frustrates me.
+I strongly believe that your brain should be your bottleneck while coding, not your hands.

 # Keep Your Brain As Your Bottleneck